Dagoretti

 Dagoretti is an area in the western part of Nairobi, the capital of Kenya.
-It straddles the Nairobi and Kiambu County boundary with the Dagoretti Road Reserve marking the psychological border point heading Northerly and North-Easterly.
+It straddles the Nairobi and Kiambu County boundary with the Dagoretti Road Reserve marking the psychological border point heading northerly and north-easterly.
 Administratively it is one of eight divisions of Nairobi.
 The Dagoretti division is divided into six Locations.
 The former electoral Dagoretti Constituency had the same boundaries as the now defunct Dagoretti division.

 Etymology

 A possible Maasai origin of the name Dagoretti is the weed entiakuleti or Gomphocarpus physocarpus which grows around the area.
-This origin may be valid because neighbouring place-names such as Kileleshwa and Uthiru are derived from Maasai words for vegetation.
+This origin may be valid because neighbouring place-names such as Kileleshwa and Uthiru are derived from Maasai words for other vegetation types.

-A humorous story retold in Dagoretti Market and Thogoto areas is the mispronunciation of the Kikuyu statement ndagurite which could mean 'I had bought' or 'he had not bought', depending on the tonality.
+A humorous story retold in Dagoretti Market and Thogoto areas is the mispronunciation of the Kikuyu statement ndagurite, which could mean 'I had bought' or 'he had not bought', depending on the tonality.
 Apparently, a European man who had acquired land was involved in either a dispute, protest or an enquiry concerning the piece of land and uttered ndagurite to assert his claim of ownership.
-A crowd of onlooking Kikuyus laughed at his pronunciation and spread the humourous news hence Dagoretti became the name of the area.
+A crowd of onlooking Kikuyus laughed at his pronunciation and spread the humorous news hence Dagoretti became the name of the area.

 Some versions of this story mention Fredrick Lugard in relation to the land at Ndumbuini near Uthiru on which Fort Smith was built.
 Apparently, after some Kikuyu dwellers shouted ndagurite to meaning that Major Eric Smith had not bought the land, Lugard took ndagurite to be the name of the place.
 Other versions refer to Karen Blixen's acquisition of vast lands in Karen, which is named after her.
 This version may be spurious because, unlike other British settlers, Karen Blixen had cordial relationships with natives.

-A less likely but widely republished etymology is the Kikuyu mispronunciation of 'the Great Corner' or 'the Great Market' as thagureti in reference to the areas around Dagoretti Corner, Riruta, Ngong Racecourse and possibly Uthiru.
+A less likely but widely republished etymology is the Kikuyu mispronunciation of 'the Great Corner' or 'the Great Market' as thagureti in reference to the areas around Dagoretti Corner, Riruta, Ngong Racecourse and possibly Uthiru, another Nairobi suburb.
 This origin is unlikely because Dagoretti Corner acquired a distinct name long after the name Dagoretti had been applied over the much wider area spanning between Kabete, Thogoto and Karen.